Being needed makes us feel good.

 Read these books on codependency to find out more.

 Codependency behaviors can be subtle and easily gone unnoticed, especially if you don’t have the habit of being mindful.
 To test if you are codependent or not, go through the 10 signs of codependency in the next section.
-They are grouped in terms of the types of relationship.
+They are grouped in terms of the types of relationship:

 If any of the following resonates with you, you are probably a codependent in that relationship.

 But being codependent is nothing to be ashamed of.